-Thick slices of French toast bread seasoned with cinnamon and nutmeg, and topped 4 different ways.
+Thick slices of French toast bread seasoned with a cinnamon and nutmeg batter, and topped 4 different ways.
 This classic French toast recipe will become a regular in your breakfast rotation.
 No matter how you choose to top it.
+It is so rich, creamy, and delicious.

 This French Toast recipe is a breakfast favorite.
 It is rich and flavorful, and the different topping ideas make it fun for any day of the week!